simon-verheyen/Portfolio/README.md

 ### gapminder-project:

-  This is my latest ongoing project where I use data collected from gapminder.org and use this to practice using, as well as        set up my own, tools for processing, visualising and analysing large datasets.
+  This is my latest ongoing project where I use data collected from gapminder.org and use this to practice using, as well as        set up my own, tools for processing and visualising large datasets.
+  As well as creating my own artifical neural net architecture for training a predictive neural network using gradient descent with multiple reularization and optimization techniques.

 ### neural-nets-projects: